-Kanji payar recipe from Kerala (also known as ganji recipe in many parts of South India) is one of the most popular traditional dinner recipes from Kerala which is easy to make and serve as well as healthy for anyone.
+Kanji payar recipe from Kerala (also known as ganji recipe in many parts of South India) is one of the most popular traditional dinner food recipes from Kerala, which is delicious, healthy and easy combination of rice soup and green mung beans.

 Kanji is a malayalam word which actually means rice soup, where rice is cooked with an excess of water and this water is not drained out.
 The prepared rice with the water used to prepare it is served for dinner along with cooked green mung beans/green grams or red cowpeas.

 This rice soup with green grams is an Indian recipe and to be specific, this is a South Indian Kerala style recipe which is a very popular, traditional, simple, delicious and healthy recipe perfect for a light dinner.

 This prepared rice with water is kind of rice soup and in Kerala you usually find boiled brown rice used more popularly.
 You can also use white rice for the preparation, but as I mentioned, boiled brown rice popularly known as Kerala rice is usually used for the preparation.

 In my pictures here, you will see white rice soup of kanji made of white rice, as I didn’t have the Kerala style brown rice with me.
 In my parents home, they almost always prepare the brown rice kanji with payar for dinner which I loved to have while I grew up, and I still love to enjoy the dish at any time of the day.

 Kanji with payar recipe is simple to make and we enjoy it like the most delicious Kerala food in the world 🙂 yes, it is obviously so yummy especially if you enjoy it with delicacies like spicy mango pickle and thick coconut chutney made without gravy and also papad which is the Kerala style fried wafers made of urad dal.